 This is one more common reason because filtering algorithms analyze the number of active and inactive addresses in your list.
 They can consider being inactive the emails that have not been used at all and been created for sign up purposes or the abandoned ones.
 So email marketers should watch the quality of their base and exclude such addresses.

-6. False subject line
+6. False subject line of email is a way to spam filter

 - Did I leave the phone at your office? (like the receiver know the sender);